BSc (Hons)

 Placements

-At the end of your second year, you'll have the option to apply to complete a study abroad or placement year in industry (e.g. professional sports club) as part of the degree.
+At the end of your second year, you'll have the option to apply to complete a placement year in industry (e.g. professional sports club) as part of the degree.

 The placement year is a full-time position in a role relevant to your studies, and is an excellent opportunity to gain relevant work experience.